jmorsali/IntegrationWithTestContainerSolution/README.md

 # IntegrationWithTestContainerSolution
-IntegerationTestWith SqlServer <BR>
+IntegerationTestWith SqlServer and postgres <BR>
-This is the sapmle usage of test container on sqlServer
+This is the sapmle usage of test container on sqlServer and postgress